 The requirements below must be completed at the high school or college level before you can formally apply for admission to the clinical courses in the Nursing Program.
 Click here to print a planning worksheet for the clinical application process and the Nursing curriculum.

 Students who are not yet admitted to the clinical courses will be enrolled in the “Health Sciences (Nursing Intent)” program of study.
-This will provide a pathway for completing non-clinical courses needed for the RACC Nursing Program.
-Students in this program of study may also complete additional courses as indicated to be awarded the Health Sciences Transfer AA degree, following College graduation policies.
+This will provide a pathway for completing general education requirements needed for the RACC Nursing Program.
 Pre-clinical students should meet with their assigned advisor regularly to ensure that they are taking the appropriate courses for their educational goals.

 High School/GED completion